HusseinYoussef/Chatting-System/README.md

 # Chat System

-This is a chatting system that allow users to create Applications and receive application_token that uniquely identify the application so it can be used later to create chats and messages within that application.
+This is a chatting system that allows users to create Applications and receive application_token that uniquely identify the application so it can be used later to create chats and messages within that application.
+It also supports retrievals, updates and searching messages.

 ## Stack
 * Ruby 2.6.10
 * Rails 5.0.7
+* Go 1.18.4
 * Mysql 5.7
 * Redis 6.2
 * Elastic Search 7.17.1
+* Docker 20.10.14

+## Running the system
+* You must have **Docker** installed.

+* Clone the repo.

+* Dockerized version

+    * Run `docker-compose up`
-* Sidekiq 6.5.1
+* Locally

+    * Run `docker-compose up -f docker-compose.Dev.yml`
+    * Start rails server using `rails s`
+    * Start go server using `go run api.go` within go-api directory

 ## System Design
 ![system design](figures/system_design.png)